Trail of Cthulhu: Reception

-In the 2011 book Designers & Dragons, game historian Shannon Appelcline noted "Trail of Cthulhu was released as a handsome hardcover volume, over twice as long as either of the previous Gumshoe games.
+In the 2011 book Designers & Dragons, game historian Shannon Appelcline noted, "Trail of Cthulhu was released as a handsome hardcover volume, over twice as long as either of the previous Gumshoe games.
 Two-toned printing and beautiful gray-scale artwork helped to make Trail of Cthulhu one of the most attractive and notable books that Pelgrane had ever produced."

 In Wired, M.J.
 Harnish wrote, "I think it manages to capture the feel Lovecraft's stories, particularly when played in Purist mode, with rules built to complement the stories.
 GUMSHOE is a perfect fit for investigating the supernatural mysteries and horrors associated with the Cthulhu Mythos.
-It also is simple enough to be run in a more 'off-the-cuff' improvisational style and doesn't require a great deal of prep on the part of the GM, an important consideration for those of use with busy lives."
+It also is simple enough to be run in a more 'off-the-cuff' improvisational style and doesn't require a great deal of prep on the part of the GM, an important consideration for those of us with busy lives."
 Hanish concluded, "In the end, Trail of Cthulhu is a roleplaying game I would highly recommend to anyone who is interested in Lovecraft's stories, or horror investigation in general.
 The game's system, setting, and supplemental material all work together to create an interesting and thoroughly compelling world to explore."

+In The Unspeakable Oath, reviewer Matthew Pook concluded, "The publication of Trail of Cthulhu raises the question, “Why effectively rewrite Call of Cthulhu?”
+Well, the latter is almost 30 years old and for all its core elegance, its age shows.
+The presentation of stats for its Mythos menagerie is almost Dungeons & Dragons-like.
+And by modern gaming standards it fails to address fully the tasks of both players and Keeper. […] Trail of Cthulhu is a harsher, grainier approach to Lovecraftian investigative horror.
+Fully supported by elegant mechanics, it opens up a whole new decade and restores the unknown of Lovecraft’s Mythos.
+Ten phobias."

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath commented on the new and improved sanity system in this game compared to older Cthulhu mechanisms, saying, "All of this [new] mechanical nuance demonstrates an awareness of sanity mechanics that were developed in the years following Call of Cthulhu, particularly Unknown Armies.
+They all lead to the same place — mental trauma and irrevocable insanity — but they arrive using systems that attempt to connect these consequences to the intrinsic qualities of the characters they affect, rather than just rolling for a new mental illness on a random chart."